Daniel-codeApe/weather_report/README.md

 # Next.js Weather App

 A simple **weather forecast app** built with **Next.js (App Router)**, **TypeScript**, and **Tailwind CSS**.
 It fetches weather data from the [Visual Crossing Weather API](https://www.visualcrossing.com/weather-api) and caches results in **Redis** to reduce API calls and speed up responses.
+Also gives random speeches in an old druid's tone.

 ## Features